eosnetworkfoundation/devrel/Onboarding/How-To-Use-GitHub-To-Create-Edit-EOS-Documentation.md

 * Release version; major or minor
  * Release version determined by the developers making the release branch
 * Knowledge of the code branch/tag
   * Use the release branch
 * Content ready for publish
   * Templates applied?
   * Reviews complete?
   * Edit complete?
   * Stakeholder signoff?

 ## To Create/Edit Files
 Complete the following steps to create/edit files:
 1. Open the target github repository from your web browser.

     **Note**: The target GitHub repository is the location where you want to edit or add new content, the repo where you want to push your changes.
-For the docs repository, the target branch is “main.”

 **For example**: When adding glossary items to the glossary, the target GitHuib repository is the “docs” repository, which contains the glossary file.